A cleaner, more strategic way to tell the compliance story.

 A Clearer View of Compliance

-“Users should be able to quickly see how they’re doing against each framework.
+“Users should be able to quickly see how they’re doing against each program.
 What’s on time, what’s past due, and what needs attention.
 Keep it simple stupid.”

 Designing a Better Story